 She gets bullied by the other cats sometimes and she’s so passive, she just cowers away.
 So she’s not thrilled coming into the barn anymore, thanks to my weird ex-feral.
 His name is Tweety (told you, weird nicknames) and he doesn’t act like a normal cat.
 He is friendly and curious and has no fear of other cats and he will chase her in play.
 Only she is NOT playing.

 Echo now prefers to hang at her old barn now.
 It took months but Tweety finally drove her away.
 But any evening she hears my keys, she comes running for attention.

 I took her inside during Hurricane Barry as I didn’t want her to get hurt out there.
 She hated every minute of it and she was VOCAL about telling me so with her angry-sounding meow.
 She’s a barn cat, through and through.
 She hates being confined indoors, which is sometimes sad because she’s so sweet.
 Just sooo sweet.
 She’d make a great pet, but she’s happy outside instead.

 Echo loves my cat, Buddy.
 She greets him with rubs when she sees him.
 He actually likes her too and rubs her back, which I find unusual.
 He tolerates other cats very well, but he never shows much affection for many of them.
-They don’t hang out together as Buddy is bolder and a mouse-hunter, while Echo prefers hiding and lying in the sun, away from the bully cats.
+They don’t hang out together as Buddy is bolder, while Echo prefers hiding and lying in the sun, away from the bully cats.

-But she’s alive, seems to be pain-free, and she gets fed wet food often.
-She follows me when she can, even having returned to her old barn once, but she prefers life in my colony, bully cats or not.
+But she’s alive, seems to be pain-free, and she’s happy.
+She follows me when she can, even having returned to her old barn.

 Echo is Definitely One Lucky Cat!